Design and Technologies to Build What’s Next

 This profile is part of a paid investor education campaign.*

-YDX Innovation and The Walt Disney Company Brazil have signed an agreement to create exclusive content for Arkave VR.
+YDX Innovation and The Walt Disney Company Brazil (NYSE:DIS) have signed an agreement to create exclusive content for Arkave VR.
 The objective is to create a new VR experience using Disney´s iconic IP, Mickey Mouse.
 The first game will be co-created by Disney and YDreams Global in Brazil and will bring Mickey Mouse to Arkave VR.
+The company launched pre-sales of the game in July 2019.
 The agreement entails that the Arkave VR Arena featuring the Disney VR game can be launched in different cities within Brazil, to start with.
-Potential venues include: shopping malls, entertainment centers, events and movie theaters.
+Other potential venues include: shopping malls, entertainment centers, events and movie theaters.

-YDX Innovation’s branded experiences and conceptual exhibition arm, YDreams Global, has delivered over 1,300 interactive experiences for brands such as Coca-Cola, Qualcomm, Disney, Cisco, Nike and NBA.
+YDX Innovation’s branded experiences and conceptual exhibition arm, YDreams Global, has delivered over 1,300 interactive experiences for brands such as Coca-Cola (NYSE:KO), Qualcomm (NASDAQ:QCOM), Disney, Cisco (NASDAQ:CSCO), Nike (NYSE:NKE) and NBA.
 YDreams Global also works as a partner for companies and brands to reframe their strategy through relevant human-centered ventures that integrate digital experience with a physical presence and venues.
 YDreams Global anticipates future challenges and connects them with the needs of the market, building innovative concepts and delivering them with international excellence.

-The company has delivered internationally acclaimed projects such as the Bank of the Future branch for Bradesco Bank, the World Cup VR Experience for Coca-Cola and the Virtual Aquarium, a product installed in shopping malls where kids can create their own virtual pet fish and visit every time they go to the mall.
+The company has delivered internationally acclaimed projects such as the Bank of the Future branch for Bradesco Bank (BVMF:BBDC4), the World Cup VR Experience for Coca-Cola and the Virtual Aquarium, a product installed in shopping malls where kids can create their own virtual pet fish that they can visit every time they go to the mall.

-“With the immense interest in professional gaming and eSports, we see an opportunity to create something relevant for this large demographic group, those who play regularly and always wondered how they would do in a professional competition,” stated Daniel Japiassu, CEO of YDX Innovation.
+“With the immense interest in professional gaming and esports, we see an opportunity to create something relevant for this large demographic group, those who play regularly and always wondered how they would do in a professional competition,” stated YDX Innovation CEO Daniel Japiassu.

 - Completed over 1,300 projects and over 5,000 interactive experiences in over 30 countries.